When Faith landed on the Mountain she scratched its dusty surface and a cave opened. Nakayama crawled out. “Yes, Faith?”

 “I’m already united with the Zephyrs,” said Jay.
 “I contain Beatrice, and Faith, and Dan, and Leo, and everyone else, and I always have, and I always will.”

 “The Mountain is in me.”
 Jay couldn’t stand.
 Smoking Anihilato had wrecked his sense of balance.
 “Carry me?”

 Nakayama cradled him in her wings.
 “I can’t carry you and fly.
-I could throw you to the Mountain, or I could escort you inside me.”
+I could throw you to the Mountain, or I could swallow you here and now.”

 “Do what you’re gonna do.”

 “Of course.
-It’s not like I could do what I’m not going to do.”
+How could I possibly do what I’m not gonna do?”
 Nakayama swallowed Jay and launched into the sky.